 In 2012, Dairy Farmers of Canada and the Canadian Food Inspection Agency (CFIA) announced the completion of the National Standard for Biosecurity on dairy farms.
 With this module, farmers work in collaboration with their veterinarians to reduce risks of introducing existing and emerging animal diseases to a particular farm, or to control diseases if need be.
 Doing so will not only improve the overall health of Canadian herds but also farm productivity, a key factor of sustainability.

 Prevention is key but it is also important to have plans and procedures in place to help control risks and hazards if needed.
 These questions can help validate biosecurity standards on the farm through self-declaration or through an independent validator.
-Validation will begin in September 2019.

 Need a printer-friendly version?
 Download the PDF.